AhmadAlmasriDev/petra/README.md

 - Using semantic HTML.
 - Using descriptive alt attributes on images on the site.
 - Providing information for screen readers where there are icons used - and no text - such as the review ratings for books & footer icons.
-- Ensuring that there is a sufficient colour contrast throughout the site.
+- Ensuring that there is a sufficient color contrast throughout the site.
 - Ensuring menus are accessible by marking the current page as current for screen readers.

 ---

 ## Technologies Used

 <br/>

 ### Languages Used

 - HTML
 - CSS

 ### Frameworks, Libraries & Programs Used